We examine XJ40’s turbulent conception and ask, was this the last Jaguar?

 Phase Two – 1976-1980: Fortress Jaguar.

 Earlier in the decade, a 60° V8 had been derived from the V12 unit, but its inherent deficiencies saw development abandoned.
-BL management suggested Jaguar adapt Rover’s V8, but once again, ingenuity and guile saw that off; Jim Randle informing BL that in order to achieve this, the existing work on XJ40’s front structure would have to scrapped – an assertion that went unchallenged.
+BL management suggested Jaguar adapt Rover’s V8, but once again, ingenuity and guile saw that off; Jim Randle informing BL that in order to achieve this, the existing work on XJ40’s front structure would have to scrapped – utter fabrication, but an assertion that went unchallenged.

-The proposed entry level 2.9 litre power unit would use a single overhead camshaft, utilising the ‘fireball-head’ combustion chamber design being engineered for the revised ‘High Efficiency’ V12 engine, while the larger capacity unit would employ twin overhead camshafts operating 24-valves for improved breathing and power.
+The proposed entry level 2.9 litre power unit would use a single overhead camshaft, utilising the Michael May-inspired ‘fireball-head’ combustion chamber design being engineered for the revised ‘HE’ V12 engine, while the larger capacity unit would employ twin overhead camshafts operating 24-valves for improved breathing and power.
 The decision to use AJ6 exclusively would have repercussions later in the programme, but at the time it appeared inconceivable the V12 unit had a future.
 Fundamentally though, the central thrust of AJ6 was to boot the prospect of the Rover V8 firmly out of the stadium.

 The original Jaguar IRS design dated back to the late 1950’s and it was something of a surprise it continued to work so well.
 Determined XJ40 would eclipse its predecessor in ride, handling and refinement, only fresh thinking would suffice.